 Vallee de Jour

 We stayed in Vallee de Jour because that’s where my friend lives and we wanted to be close.
 The area is dreamy.
-With green hills, forrest and adorable houses – it felt like part of a fairytale.
+With green hills, forest and adorable houses – it felt like part of a fairytale.
 The village she lives in is small and so quiet – we both loved that.

 The market we found was in Le Pont and we spent one morning just walking around, admiring the houses and the lake.
 Another day we spent hiking with the bride’s and groom’s parents.
 The area is perfect for that.
 I bet there are many places you can hike during summer and the temperature is great in September.
 We even got a sight of Mont Blanc mountain!